-In the same way heresy crept in to the Colossian church in the forms of legalism, Gnosticism, Judaism, and mysticism, today’s denominations and Evangelical churches are infested with false teachings and leaders who seek to please man.
+In the same way the Colossian church was threatened by heresy in the forms of legalism, Gnosticism, Judaism, and mysticism, today’s denominations and Evangelical churches are infested with false teachings, liberal theology, and leaders who seek to please man.

 You’d think the church would be a safe place for believers, but we must be discerning and on guard; apostasy is rampant and many have gone astray.

-The Colossians were commended for their faith and love.
+Remember, the Colossians were commended for their faith and love, but that city didn’t last very long either.
 In the same vicinity, only two of the seven churches in Revelation did not receive a rebuke from Jesus: Philadelphia and Smyrna.

 How about the Ephesians?

 Revelation 2:1-5 states: “To the angel of the church in Ephesus write:

 The One who holds the seven stars (messengers) in His right hand, the One who walks among the seven golden lampstands, says this: 2 ‘I know your deeds and your toil and perseverance, and that you cannot tolerate evil men, and you put to the test those who call themselves apostles, and they are not, and you found them to be false; 3 and you have perseverance and have endured for My name’s sake, and have not grown weary.
 4 But I have this against you, that you have left your first love.
 5 Therefore remember from where you have fallen, and repent and do the deeds you did at first; or else I am coming to you and will remove your lampstand out of its place—unless you repent.